AIAutomationSoftware DevelopmentMachine Learning

 LLMs are powerful and genuinely transformative for business automation.
 They're also probabilistic systems that will produce wrong outputs — the frequency varies by task and model, but it never reaches zero.
 The businesses getting real value from AI automation aren't the ones hoping the model won't hallucinate.
 They're the ones that designed their pipelines to handle it when it does.

 That design is an engineering discipline.
 It's learnable, it's implementable, and it's the difference between AI automation that scales and AI automation that creates new problems as fast as it solves old ones.
+The five patterns above — schema validation, confidence gating, cross-verification, RAG grounding, and audit logging — give you a concrete starting point.

 Contact us